Ballinkillin: National school

 According to Fr.
 Brennan's book, the master, John Brennan, Tipperary, was appointed in 1816.
 He was 39 years of age and is described as being of good character.
 There was no fixed salary for the school; the master received £10 annually for his attention both to the school and the chapel adjoining.
 School was held every day throughout the year except Sundays and holidays.
 Children were charged quarterly fees for the subjects they took - spelling cost 2s.
 2d., writing 3s.
 3d. and arithmetic 5s.
 5d.
 A connection was sought to be formed with the Kildare Place Society in 1824.
 A sum of money was sought, and received, from the Society for the purpose of procuring the necessary fixtures for the school and for building a second floor for the purpose of a female school.

 The national school system was introduced in 1831.
 Ballinkillin N.S. appears to have been part of the national school system in 1861.
 In 1960, the extension which is now the principal' s room was added.
 The school was a three-teacher school at that time.
 In 1981 a fourth teacher was appointed.
 The cloakroom upstairs was used as a classroom until the first pre-fab room was built in 1984.
 When the fifth teacher was appointed in 1985 the play shed was used as a classroom pending the building of a new school.
 However, this plan was abandoned due to Government cutbacks.
 Further renovations were carried out in 1990 which improved conditions for both teachers and pupils.
 The main building was re-roofed and all interior and exterior walls were painted.
 The work was carried out by Eamon Lalor, Garryhill, with heating contractors McCarthy/Blanchfield of Gowran and Byrne Electrical of Carlow at a cost of £56,000.

-Ancient Ireland
+Archaeology

-A fine example of stone art can be found at the O'Gormans; the marked stone is part of the gate to Ballinkillin Lodge.
-In addition, in 1984 a "cist" grave was uncovered by Shea Power whilst ploughing on Doran's land.
+An example of stone art can be found at the O'Gormans; the marked stone is part of the gate to Ballinkillin Lodge.
+In addition, in 1984 a "cist" grave was uncovered whilst ploughing on Doran's land.
 It consisted of a 2 x 1 .5 ft shallow chamber with a cap stone, containing two earthenware urns with human bones and grain.